 Duck is proud of being a Great Western engine and talks endlessly about it, but works hard too and makes everything go like clockwork.
-Since Duck came around, things on The Fat Controller's railway Are going well; the coaches and trucks behav well and the passengers have stopped grumbling.
+Since Duck came around, things on The Fat Controller's railway are going well; the coaches and trucks behave well and the passengers have stopped grumbling.
 However, the big engines are irritated with Duck's boasting about his Great Western heritage.

 Soon, a new engine named Diesel arrives to the Island of Sodor.
 Duck is ordered by The Fat Controller to teach him what he can do in the yard since he is given a trial.
 Diesel introduces himself to the engines, and Gordon, Henry and James ware flattered by his polite manners, but Duck doesn't take a liking to Diesel's oily nature.

 As Duck and Diesel arrive to the yard, Duck's dislike of him is mutual as he firmly orders him to refer The Fat Controller as "Sir Topham Hatt".
 Diesel smugly tells him that he doesn't have to be told what to do and that diesels know everything and that diesels always come to a yard and improve them; diesels are revolutionary.
 Duck, who doesn't correctly pronounce "revolutionary", orders him to collect his trucks as he shunts Gordon's Express train.
 Eager to show off, Diesel goes to work.